software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - This means, that the description should be written so that the _customer can understand it_
 - For example the following user story is too technical:

-  > ❌ As a blog reader, I want to send an HTTP GET request to the /api/blogs/{id}/blog-posts REST API endpoint on the server to get the list of blog posts of a blog in JSON format so that I can find interesting blog posts to read.
+  > ❌ As a blog reader, I want to send an HTTP GET request to the /api/blogs/{id}/blog-posts REST API endpoint to get the list of blog's blog posts in JSON format so that I can find interesting blog posts to read

-- A better user story would express the feature from the user’s point of view:
+- A better user story would express the feature from the user's point of view:

-  > ✅ As a blog reader, I want to browse the list of blog posts of a blog so that I can find interesting posts to read.
+  > ✅ As a blog reader, I want to browse the list of blog posts of a blog so that I can find interesting posts to read

 ---

 # The INVEST criteria

-- There are also other common guidelines for a good user story.
-One popular guideline is the _INVEST criteria_
+- The _INVEST criteria_ is one popular guideline for a good user story
-- _Independent_: written so they can be developed and tested independently of other stories.
+- _Independent_: written so they can be developed and tested independently of other stories
-- _Negotiable_: written to allow for negotiation between the development team and the customer.
+- _Negotiable_: written to allow for negotiation between the development team and the customer
 - _Valuable_: should provide value to the end user.
-- _Estimable_: written in a way that allows the development team to estimate the amount of effort required to complete them.
+- _Estimable_: written in a way that allows the development team to estimate the amount of effort required to complete them
-- _Small_: small enough to be completed within a single iteration of the development process.
+- _Small_: small enough to be completed within a single iteration of the development process
-- _Testable_: written to allow testing to be performed at the end of the development process.
+- _Testable_: written to allow testing to be performed at the end of the development process

 ---